 Pregnancy

-Animal studies with Nitrofurantoin have shown no teratogenic effects.
+Animal studies with Nitrofurantoin have shown no teratogenic effects, however study in rats has shown reproductive toxicity (see section 5.3).

 Nitrofurantoin has been in extensive clinical use since 1952 and its suitability in human pregnancy has been well documented.
 However, as with all other drugs, the maternal side effects may adversely affect course of pregnancy.
 The drug should be used at the lowest dose as appropriate for specific indication, only after careful assessment.